 Poetry Editor: Faye Moskowitz

 Faye Moskowitz is a renowned fiction writer and essayist.
 Her works include the memoirs A Leak in the Heart, And the Bridge is Love, and Peace in the House, as well as the short story collection Whoever Finds This: I Love You.
-She is Professor of English at George Washington University and teaches creative writing and Jewish American literature.
+Moskowitz is a recently retired professor of English at George Washington University, where she ran the Jewish-American literature and and creative writing programs.

 Senior Editor: Eileen Lavine

 Eileen Lavine has previously worked as a writer and editor for the New Bedford Standard Times, The New York Times Youth Forums, UNESCO and the Marshall Plan Radio Unit, and also served as the president of information services at the Bethesda Editorial Company.
 She is a graduate of the University of Wisconsin—where she was the first woman editor of the student-run Daily Cardinal—and of the Columbia Graduate School of Journalism.

 Francie Weinman Schwartz is a writer and educator specializing in Jewish subjects.
 She has lectured extensively and serves as a facilitator for a course in Wise Aging at her synagogue, Temple Micah, in Washington, D.C.
 She received her Master’s Degree in Judaic Studies from Hebrew Union College-Jewish Institute of Religion and is a graduate of the Medill School of Journalism at Northwestern University.
 Schwartz is the co-author of The Jewish Moral Virtues and A Touch of the Sacred, books she wrote with the late rabbi and eminent liberal Jewish theologian Dr. Eugene Borowitz.
 She lives in Potomac, Maryland, with her husband Stuart.
 She’s the proud mother of Dana and David, and three grandchildren, Jonah, Teo and Stella.